 Here are 15 awesome Fall Tiered Tray Decor Ideas that you can make with just a few craft supplies.

-Get the complete tutorials along with a list of supplies to make everything from fall including a cute mini paintbrush scarecrow to faux caramel pumpkin apples!
+Get the complete tutorials along with a list of supplies to make everything from fall including a cute mini paintbrush scarecrow to painted caramel pumpkin apples!

 Before getting started, be sure to measure your tiered tray and adjust the size of these crafts to fit!
 Mine is large with 7-8 inches of space between tiers.
 Smaller trays may only have 4-5 inches.